sbt/sbt/src/sphinx/Getting-Started/Using-Plugins.rst

   1. Create a new project for the plugin.
   2. Set `sbtPlugin := true` for the project in `build.sbt`.
 This adds a dependency on sbt and will detect and record Plugins that you define.
-  3. Define an `object` that extends `AutoPlugin` or `RootPlugin`.
+  3. Define another `object` that extends `AutoImport`.
 The contents of this object will be automatically imported in `.sbt` files, so ensure it only contains important API definitions and types.
+  4. Define an `object` that extends `AutoPlugin`.
+  5. Declare dependencies on other plugins by defining the `requires` method.
-  4. Define any custom tasks or settings (see the next section :doc:`Custom-Settings`).
+  5. Define any custom tasks or settings (see the next section :doc:`Custom-Settings`).
-  5. Collect the default settings to apply to a project in a list for the user to add.
+  6. Collect the default settings to apply to a project in a list for the user to add.
 Optionally override one or more of `AutoPlugin`'s methods to have settings automatically added to user projects.
-  6. (Optional) For non-root plguins, declare dependencies on other plugins by overriding the `select` method.
-  6. Publish the project.
+  8. Publish the project.
 There is a  :doc:`community repository </Community/Community-Plugins>` available for open source plugins.

 For more details, including ways of developing plugins, see :doc:`/Extending/Plugins`.
 For best practices, see :doc:`/Extending/Plugins-Best-Practices`.